 “Beard-sporting folk are definitely facing a bit of a struggle when it comes to wearing a mask.
 Mainly that it cramps the style,” Reyes tells The Manual.
 “More so for larger beards than shorter, trimmed, and tapered ones.
-In my opinion a beard length that you can swing a mask over is more aesthetically pleasing.”
+In my opinion, a beard length that you can swing a mask over is more aesthetically pleasing.”

-But for guys who are planning to still grow their beard out, Dr. Mary Clifton, a Doctor of Internal Medicine on the board of skincare line Boomer Naturals, recommends opting for one of their extra large size masks.
+But for guys who are planning to still grow their beard out, Dr. Mary Clifton, a Doctor of Internal Medicine on the board of skincare line Boomer Naturals, recommends opting for one of their extra-large size masks.

 “[Your mask] should be large enough to fit around your cheekbone structure and jaw, and have enough fabric on the side to prevent air from escaping,” Clifton tells The Manual.
-“The main thing is for the mask to be able to filter air, allowing you to breath through the covering.
-It should be large enough so that you’re not breathing through gaps on the side … A man with facial hair would benefit from having an extra wide mask.
+“The main thing is for the mask to be able to filter air, allowing you to breathe through the covering.
+It should be large enough so that you’re not breathing through gaps on the side … A man with facial hair would benefit from having an extra-wide mask.
 That makes it that much harder for the air to get around the edges and all the way to the face holes.”

 Clifton makes one other important point.
 “The very best way to keep a mask clean is just to wash it in soap and water.
 The detergent breaks the outer cell layers of the virus and disables it immediately.
 Washing it and hanging it to dry for 12 hours gives you a very, very safe, very clean mask that you can use again.
-If you go out a lot and can’t wash and thoroughly dry your mask between wearings, just get three or four of them and then you always have one in a drying phase and another one you know at the ready.”
+If you go out a lot and can’t wash and thoroughly dry your mask between wearings, just get three or four of them, and then you always have one in a drying phase and another one you know at the ready.”

 - Is It Safe to Go Back to the Barbershop During COVID-19?